-Related Work Resilience, and closely related notions like fault-tolerance and robustness, are not a novel concept in the context of reactive systems synthesis, with numerous formalizations having been proposed.
-So as to not clutter this paper too much, we refer the reader to Dallal, Neider, and Tabuada [13] as well as Neider, Weinert, and Zimmermann [29] for a comprehensive discussion of how these notions are related to the concept of unmodeled intermittent disturbances.
-Other notions of resilience against environmental impacts not discussed there include an approach based on imperfect information games that quantifies the resilience of controllers to noise in the input signal [2, 40] (see also the references).
+Resilience is not a novel concept in the context of reactive systems synthesis, with numerous definitions having been proposed [16, 22, 34].
+Related to resilience are multiple notions of fault tolerance [2, 7, 15, 18] and robustness [3, 4, 5, 6, 25, 32, 33].
+So as to not clutter this paper too much, we refer the reader to Dallal, Neider, and Tabuada [12] as well as Neider, Weinert, and Zimmermann [28] for a comprehensive discussion of how these notions are related to the concept of unmodeled intermittent disturbances.